 As a student with low vision and chronic illness, my dorm room looks a little different than a typical room.
 I live in a single room, meaning I have no roommate, and share a bathroom with one to three people, as opposed to with the entire hall.
 I have been very fortunate to have this housing arrangement, and cannot recommend it enough for students with chronic migraines.
 Because of this atypical arrangement, I brought a couple of “weird” things to college with me to help me both inside and outside the classroom.
 Here are ten of the items:

 Having low vision means I’m more prone to spilling things and knocking them over- it happens so often, my mom called to tell me she saw a child with glasses knock over a cup and thought of me.
 I decided to cover my dresser, desk, and closet doors in contact paper to help protect against water that will inevitably be knocked over, or other messes.
 It cleans up very easily and doesn’t damage the furniture.
-I got marble contact paper from Amazon for about $7 a roll, and used 7 rolls total.
+I used about 7 rolls total to cover everything.

 While my college has video cameras for students to borrow, I chose to bring my own video camera to school.
 I had purchased my camera about a year prior for a mentorship, and enjoyed doing videography in high school.
 I have used the camera surprisingly often, from doing class projects to practicing lectures to entering contests, along with helping many friends with film projects.
 In addition, I brought a tripod that fits in a bag stored underneath my bed, and a camera bag.
 My camera has been discontinued, but it is a JVC shock, drop, and freeze proof camera with a touchscreen.